jzerbe/jzerbe.github.com/_posts/2012-08-05-implementing-java-logging-for-jars-and-wars.md

 ###log4j.properties

-While I am definitely no expert at logging, I have noticed that Apache's log4j has several features that Sun's logger is missing.
-The big one is log rotation based on filesize.I tested the following example against the old [1.2 series](http://logging.apache.org/log4j/1.2/) of log4j, but don't forget to check out the
+While I am definitely no expert at logging, I have noticed that Apache\'s log4j has several features that Sun\'s logger is missing.
+The big one is log rotation based on filesize.I tested the following example against the old [1.2 series](http://logging.apache.org/log4j/1.2/) of log4j, but don\'t forget to check out the
 [2.x series](http://logging.apache.org/log4j/2.x/).
 The procedure is the same for getting the log4j.properties file into the classpath of your JAR or WAR as covered in the logging.properties section.